The National Standards

 View the NSVI Implementation Guide (PDF)

-Evaluation of the Volunteer Experience
+Evaluating the Volunteer Experience

 Use these simple ‘Volunteer Experience Checklists’ as prompts to evaluate your current practices against the best-practice National Standards.